3scale/apisonator/docs/rfcs/error_responses.md

 * `error`:
   [400] Generic client error.
 Not to be used if a more specific code exists.
-    - `access_token_storage_error`:
-      There was an error when trying to access the OAuth token storage.
     - `not_valid_data`:
       Found data not being valid UTF-8.
     - `bad_request`:
       The request contains syntax errors.
-    - `access_token_already_exists`:
-      OAuth access token is already registered in the system.
     - `content_type_invalid`:
       A request was performed with an invalid Content-Type header.
 This usually happens when POST'ing with a header with anything other than either